Helichrysum petiolare: Ritual uses

 In traditional rituals and ceremonies imphepho is burnt in large quantities.
-It is usually burnt indoors and traditionally in a badly ventilated hut, the herb is used as incense but in such large quantities that it may resemble fumigation.
-Before and during consultations with the ancestors for the purposes of divination or otherwise, Sangomas will burn imphepho.
-The areal parts of the plant (leaves, twigs and flowers if the plant is in flower) are collected and tied up in tight bundles which are dried.
+It is usually burnt indoors and traditionally in a barely ventilated hut, the herb is used as incense but in such large quantities that it may resemble fumigation.
+Before and during consultations with the ancestors for the purposes of divination,seeking wise counsel and insight, or otherwise, Sangomas will burn imphepho.
+The aerial parts of the plant (leaves, twigs and flowers if the plant is in flower) are collected and tied up in tight bundles which are dried.
 A bundle of Imphepho can smoulder for quite a long time producing a great deal of smoke.

-The herb is burnt to invoke, honour and placate the ancestors.
+The herb is burnt to invoke, honor and placate the ancestors.
 Burning Imphepho is seen as a ritual offering.

 The plant is mainly used in traditional ceremonies and rituals as well as African traditional medicine, but it may be used privately by individuals from time to time to ward off evil, dispel negativity, for meditation or other such purposes.
 Despite its mild psychoactive properties the plant is not commonly used recreationally as a mind-altering or consciousness-expanding herb.

 Unlike many plants with magical properties ascribed to them which are used in traditional medicine and shamanism, Helichrysum species do not contain alkaloids, instead a mixture of flavanoids, volatile oils, sesquiterpenoids and acylated phloroglucinols seem to mimic the effects of alkaloid compounds on the central nervous system.

 In order to experience the effects of imphepho a lot of smoke must be breathed in for a long time.